Akselmo/ESOLinuxAddonManager/README.md

 # ESOLinuxAddonManager
-Very simple addon manager for ESO Linux.
+Very simple addon manager for Elder Scrolls Online running on Linux.
 Well, more a downloader for now.

 Currently it's quite ugly but it gets the job done!